Since this is Burning Man HATE WEEK. I often hang my head in shame that i helped start this and it turned into an Xtreme Yuppie Tourism destination.

 Lives of the Most Excellent Artists, Curators, Architects, Critics and more, like Vasari’s book updated.
 The Art World Demystified, Hosted by Brainard Carey.

-Yale Radio Interview Link
+I was interviewed by Yale Radio Interview

 An award winning documentary on Kal Spelletich and some of his collaborators.
 Made in 2002.
 Thanks Geekboy, EB, Jay Broemmel, John Law and so many more.